 MGM is one of the biggest and best brands in the U.S. gaming industry and one that should be familiar to people in Michigan.

 The MGM Grand first opened in Detroit back in July 1999, signaling the arrival of legalized gambling in the state.
 MGM is now entering the MI online sports betting fray with its popular BetMGM app.
-The app has already enjoyed a solid performance in states such as New Jersey, Colorado, and Indiana, while it’s also off to a good starts in new states like Tennessee and Michigan.
+The app has already enjoyed a solid performance in states such as New Jersey, Colorado, and Indiana, while it’s also off to a good start in new states like Tennessee and Michigan.

 BetMGM Michigan offers a wide range of betting odds, packaged into a solid app experience.
-It has also stepped up its promotional game in recent months, consistently offering new players the chance to grab a $600 risk-free first bet or can’t-miss 100-1 bonuses.
+It has also stepped up its promotional game in recent months, consistently offering new players the chance to grab a $600 risk-free bet or can’t-miss 100-1 bonus.
 For instance, BetMGM will offer 100-1 odds on outcomes such as a team to score at least one point.